GoodlifeOmar/food-order-app/README.md

 This project makes it easy to:

-Place food orders using a post send for the following variables food_name, customer_name, and food_qty at the /new_order route
+Place food orders using a post send for the following variables: food_name, customer_name, and food_qty at the /new_order route

 View the entire order history at the /get_orders route

 Built With

-Express - Fast, unopinionated, minimalist web framework for Node.js Node.js - Node.js® is a JavaScript runtime built on Chrome's V8 JavaScript engine.]
+Express - Fast, unopinionated, minimalist web framework for Node.js

+Node.js - Node.js® is a JavaScript runtime built on Chrome's V8 JavaScript engine.]